-Regarding income and corporate tax, loss relief is granted through the application of the following instruments:
+Regarding income and corporate tax, loss relief is granted through the application of the following instruments.

-- The positive and negative income of one year is netted. - The taxpayers may choose to carry back the losses to the previous year, or they may choose to carry forward the losses indefinitely.
+Firstly, the positive and negative income of one year is netted.

+Secondly, taxpayers may choose to carry back the losses to the previous year, or they may choose to carry forward the losses indefinitely.
 In the case of carry-back, any losses may be offset against the profits of the preceding year up to EUR1 million.
 An offset by way of carry-forward is possible up to EUR1 million annually without restriction.
 Regarding negative income that exceeds the EUR1 million threshold, in each subsequent year only 60% of additional income can be offset against such losses carried forward.
-The transfer of a share percentage of 25% to 50% within five years may result in a pro rata forfeiture of carry-forward not yet offset.
 The transfer of a share percentage over 50% may result in a total forfeiture of carry-forward not yet offset.
-These rules exceptionally do not apply if there are hidden reserves taxable in Germany reaching the amount of the carry-forward not yet offset.
-With retroactive effect as of January 2016 a new regulation became law offering an additional possibility to avoid the forfeiture of the carry-forward not yet offset under very strict requirements, eg the maintenance of the same business over a certain period of time and no participation in a tax group or partnership. - The regulation that tax losses carried forward could forfeit partially in case of a change of at least 25% of the shareholding (described above) has been declared unconstitutional by the Federal Constitutional Court.
-This judgment created legal uncertainty that still remains because the legislature now has to pass a new law concerning this subject matter with retroactive effect to 1 January 2008.
-The current draft version of the Annual Tax Act 2018 provides for suspension of the application of the existing law from 31 December 2007 until 1 January 2016.
+These rules exceptionally do not apply if there are hidden reserves taxable in Germany reaching the amount of the carryforward not yet offset.
+Furthermore, these regulations do not apply in the case of intra-group acquisitions of shareholdings (ie, group relief).
+However, the requirements for this are very strict and hard to meet.

+A case is currently pending before the Federal Constitutional Court in which it is to be clarified whether the 50% limit is unconstitutional or not.
+It is likely that this regulation is also declared unconstitutional.
 In the case of trade tax, trade earnings may be reduced by loss carry-forward; carry-back is not provided.
 An offset is possible without restriction against losses of up to EUR1 million; regarding losses exceeding EUR1 million annually, only 60% of losses may be offset against subsequent trade earnings.
 The rules regarding forfeiture of carry-forward are the same as for corporate tax.